jeplus/JESS-Web-API/README.md

 # JEA-API-Python
-Python examples showing how to use the ENSIMS Web Service APIs
+Python examples showing how to use the ENSIMS Web Service APIs, including:

-Users Api - For managing account and files
+**Users Api** - For managing account and files

-JESS Api - For running simulation jobs on JESS and viewing E+ files
+**JESS Api** - For running simulation jobs on JESS and viewing E+ files

-JEA Api - For accessing the JEA online optimisation platform
+**JEA Api** - For accessing the JEA online optimisation platform